mrityunia/dockerization/README.md

    docker exec -it <jenkins-container-name> bash
    ```

-2. Switch to the Jenkins user:
+2. Switch to the Jenkins user: not mandatory
    ```bash
    su jenkins
    ```